 The interview wants to know why you chose to be an English teacher

 Tip #1: Give a unique and exciting reason

 Tip #2: Explain why you enjoy teaching

 I got to grade 4 when I could neither read nor write correctly.
-I was among the slow learners in the class, and this reduced my self-esteem.
-However, nearly the end of the term, we got a new English teacher who was very friendly and understanding.
+I was among the slow learners in the class, which reduced my self-esteem.
+However, nearly the end of the term, we got a new English teacher who was friendly and understanding.
 She considered every student, and at the end of the year, I could read and write fluently with no errors.
-It encouraged me, and after finishing my studies, I went to pursue a degree in Education (English).
+It encouraged me, and after finishing my studies, I pursued a degree in Education (English).
 My aim was and has always been to help all the students to appreciate and love English.

 2. What are The Roles of an English Teacher?

 This question tests how conversant you are with the duties of an English teacher